Cadair Idris National Nature Reserve and Visitor Centre, near Dolgellau

 Take in the stunning views across to Snowdon, picnic by the secluded lake of Llyn Llywelyn and listen out for the sound of the Old Welsh Highland railway trains, which run through the forest on route from Caernarfon to Porthmadog.

-As well as walking and mountain biking on our waymarked trails, you can also ride horses on the bridleways and forest roads or go running on the public right of way network.
+As well as walking and cycling on our waymarked trails, you can also ride horses on the bridleways and forest roads or go running on the public right of way network.

 The Snowdonia National Park Lon Gwyrfai multi-use trail, from Beddgelert to Rhyd Du, passes through the forest.
 Go to the Snowdonia National Park website for more details.